What is a PoE Switch? Benefits & Types of PoE Switches You Should Know

 High Watt devices include:

-Benefits of using PoE Switches (VS Regular Switches, e.g. reduced costs, adaptability)
+Benefits of using PoE Switches

-There are many benefits of using PoE Switches:
+Compared with regular switches, there are many benefits of using PoE Switches:

 - You only need one cable as it carries both power and network capabilities.